J

 Step 4: Bring it All Together

-After one last tweak to the UpCity logo symbol, the new brand was finalized!
-Now it was time to create about a million new assets…
+The new brand was finalized!
+Now it was time to create guidelines & about a million new assets…

-A mockup of the final brand guidelines booklet by Jennifer Gadus.
+A mockup of the UX section in UpCity's final brand guidelines booklet by Jennifer Gadus.

 I created in-depth branding guidelines for UpCity, covering details they never thought to consider before, such as color array rules for data visualizations, UX principles, color contrast rules, photography guidelines…everything needed to visually position this brand as an industry leader.

-Updating the design system for UpCity’s website could easily fill a separate case study all on its own!
-For this case study, we’ll focus solely on the marketing & content section of the upcity.com domain, powered by Wordpress CMS.
-In summary, we wanted to create a more informative, human-focused experience that better served both buyer and service provider audiences while improving SEO.
+Updating the design system for UpCity’s marketplace site could easily fill a separate case study all on its own!
+For this section, we’ll focus solely on the marketing & content of the upcity.com domain, powered by Wordpress CMS.
+In summary, we wanted to create a more informative, human-focused experience that better served both buyer and service provider audiences, while improving overall UpCity SEO.

 and with me being the super-nerd I am, I wanted to switch to a more robust theme that was fully customizable, allowing greater flexibility & control for engineering, content, and design requirements.